monmanaloto/EDM-Project-Mon/Finals Task 4/README.md

 - salary DECIMAL(10,2),
 - hire_date DATE

-After inserting the given data in the EmployeeSalaries table, perform the following SELECT statements:
+Inserting the given data in the EmployeeSalaries table, perform the following SELECT statements:
 - Retrieve the employee_name and salary of employees and arrange from the highest salary to the lowest.
-- Retrieve the department names along with the average salary for each department.
-- Retrieve Department, Salary and Calculate total salary for each DEPARTMENT

 # Outputs:
 ## 1/1